-The Perry Brownfield Opportunity Area (BOA) Pre-Nomination Study was recently completed for an approximate 100 acre area characterized with at least seven potential brownfield sites that are located at 90 Washington Boulevard in the Village of Perry.
+The Perry Brownfield Opportunity Area (BOA) Pre-Nomination Study was completed in 2012 for an approximate 100 acre area characterized with at least seven potential brownfield sites that are located at 90 Washington Boulevard in the Village of Perry.
 The site has an 85 year history of industrial use and has been vacant since A&A Metal Fabricating, Inc. closed its doors in March 2001.
 Due to the location of the A&A parcel near the central business district, and its proximity to the tourist destinations of Letchworth State Park and Silver Lake, the area presents a strategic opportunity to stimulate economic development.
 A goal of this BOA project is to facilitate redevelopment in the business district so that vacant and underutilized space may be used to attract new business.
+An application to advance the project to a Phase-II Nomination Study has been submitted to New York State Department of State.